- sales & marketing

 Why Is A/B Split Testing Important? 🛎️🤵

 As marketers, we aim to increase the conversion rate.
-We want to drive traffic to our website and get the visitors to engage with us.
+We want to drive traffic to our website and get visitors to engage with us.
 And that is why A/B testing comes in handy.
 Here are a few reasons why you need to start testing today!

 Increase Conversion Rate

 A/B testing allows you to question your judgement about what your clients may prefer.
 Sometimes we manage to push away others’ input and focus on marketing to match our personal preferences.
-Through this testing method, you can see whether the sample page you had created attracts more consumers or fails to do so.
+Through this testing method, you can see whether the sample page you created attracts more consumers or fails to do so.

 Change the colour, texts, and positioning of your website’s variables to your client’s preferences based on the test results.
-You will notice an increase in conversions rates with a higher number of clients clicking on your CTA or subscribing to your newsletter.
+You will notice an increase in conversion rates with a higher number of clients clicking on your CTA or subscribing to your newsletter.